Hotels near Taos SKI Valley

 Super 8 by Wyndham Taos

-- Store hiking boots and trail gear on open wardrobe racks
+- Store ski gear neatly on open wardrobe racks daily

 Hampton Inn Taos